 King Charles Cavalier Spaniel

-The Cavalier Spaniels are descended from the toy spaniels that were prominent in the 11-18th centuries and became very popular
+The Cavalier Spaniel is descended from the King Charles and other toy spaniels - most likely coming from China or Japan, that were prominent in the 11-18th centuries.

-needs consist of frequent brushing with special attention to the silky longer hair, which easily tangles.
+Grooming needs include frequent brushing with special attention to the silky longer hair, which easily tangles.

 This breed is by nature a clean dog and bathing is generally not needed more than every two months.

 Health:Among the health problems that may affect this breed, inherited heart conditions such as Mitral Valve disease is the most frequently reported.

 Other health issues may include hip dysplasia, ear disorders and eye problems such as cataracts and multi-focal retinal dysplasia.

 It is important when seeking a puppy to have the breeder provide the health testing that has been done on the sire and dam in regard to these diseases.

 Activity LevelAlthough the Cavalier can be content with any level of exercise, it is recommended that at least one walk a day is given to maintain a healthy heart condition, as well as for the change of scenery and fresh air that every dog needs.

 Space NeedsThe Cavalier is very adaptable to most living arrangements and prefers to be inside with his family most of the time.
 They are not very active indoors, so a small outdoor area is welcome for a quick playtime outside.